ka7ana/RedknifeSQL/README.md

 ## Interactive mode

-SQLClient interactive mode outputs a numeric menu to the user and loops until the user quits.
+RedknifeSQL interactive mode outputs a numeric menu to the user and loops until the user quits.
 The options are as follows:

 1. `Connect to server` - initiates a connection to a specific server and database - the user is prompted for these values
 2. `Get current user information` - Outputs information about the current user database connection - the `SYSTEM_USER` and `USER_NAME()` values, as well as whether the user has the `public` and `sysadmin` roles.